ilkkamtk/hybridisovellukset/Week7/intro.md

 ### API Routes and Backend Integration
 - **API Routes:** It provides an easy way to create API endpoints within the application, simplifying backend integration and facilitating communication between the client and server.
-- **Serverless Deployment:** Next.js seamlessly integrates with serverless deployments, enabling cost-effective scaling and easy deployment.
+- **Serverless Deployment:** Next.js integrates with serverless deployments, enabling cost-effective scaling and easy deployment.

 ### TypeScript Support and Strong Typing
 - **TypeScript Integration:** Next.js offers excellent support for TypeScript, allowing developers to write type-safe applications and components, reducing runtime errors.